-Rotational Side Toss (Into Wall)
+Rotational Med Ball Side Toss (Into Wall)

 Take a side stance, facing perpendicular to the wall.
-Hold the med ball with open palms.
+Hold the medicine ball with open palms.
 Gain momentum with a counter movement and load the back hip.
 From here, rotate and toss the ball as hard as you can into the wall.